sidshank/sidshank.github.io/values.md

 1. We celebrate each other
 2. We support each other when things go wrong
-3. We exepct open and honest communication from each other
+3. We expect open and honest communication from each other
 4. We understand and accommodate each others styles and preferences
 5. Avoid ruinious empathy - we are willing to have difficult conversations with each other
 6. Push each other to be the best versions of ourselves